olga1590/Employee-Attrition_ML_with_ANN/README.md

 Source: https://toggl.com/blog/cost-of-hiring-an-employee

 ### Objective
-Conduct an analysis to identify important factors that might be influential in determining which employee might leave the firm and who may not and develop a model that can predict whether a person quits or stays.
+Conduct an analysis to identify important factors that might be influential in determining which employee might leave the firm and who may not and developed a model that can predict whether a person quits or stays.

 ### Role
 Worked 21 hours a week as a data scientist within a team of 4 to produce visualizations of employee attrition and develop a model that could predict which employees are more likely to quit.